Laura Bell Bundy: Film and television

 Bell Bundy has appeared in films including The Adventures of Huck Finn (1993), Life with Mikey (1993), and Jumanji (1995) as Young Sarah Whittle.
+In 1999, she debuted in the role of rebellious daughter Marah Lewis on the CBS daytime soap opera Guiding Light and playing the character until 2001.
 She appeared in the 2006 film adaptation of Dreamgirls.

 Bell Bundy was a judge at the Miss America 2009 pageant.

-Bell Bundy had a recurring role on the sixth season of CBS's How I Met Your Mother as Becky, Robin's co-anchor.
-She would reprise the role in the spinoff, How I Met Your Father.
+She had a recurring role on the sixth season of CBS's How I Met Your Mother as Becky, a hyperactive, obnoxious girl and Robin's co-anchor.
+She reprised the role in the spinoff, How I Met Your Father.

 Bell Bundy had a recurring role as Shelby on The CW's Hart of Dixie from 2012 until 2015.
+Shelby is the newcomer in town who was introduced as a love interest for George Tucker, however, later begins a relationship with Brick.

 She starred as Dr. Jordan Denby on the FX sitcom Anger Management in 2013.
+She's a new psychologist, business partner for Charlie and alcoholic, who attends Alcoholics Anonymous.
+Bell Bundy also played Jordan's twin sister, Jessie.

 In 2015, she starred in Becoming Santa, a Lifetime TV movie with Michael Gross and Meredith Baxter.

-She currently stars as Rachel Raskin on The Fairly OddParents: Fairly Odder, a live action sequel series to The Fairly OddParents, which premiered March 31, 2022 on Paramount+.
+She starred as Rachel Raskin on The Fairly OddParents: Fairly Odder, a live action sequel series to The Fairly OddParents, which premiered March 31, 2022 on Paramount+.

 Country music

 Bell Bundy released her debut country music album, titled Longing For a Place Already Gone, in 2007.

 After leaving Legally Blonde: The Musical in July 2008, she moved back to Nashville to work on her second album, Achin' and Shakin'.
 Achin' and Shakin' was released on April 13, 2010.
 It debuted at number 5 on the Billboard Top Country Albums chart as well as number 28 on the all-genre Billboard 200.
 As of June 26, 2010, the album has sold over 70,000 copies in the United States.
 It also charted internationally, where it reached number 34 on the Norwegian Albums Chart.
+Her two songs "Giddy On Up" and "Rebound" was featured on the video game series Rock Band.
 Bell Bundy also appeared in fellow country artist Miranda Lambert's music video for "Only Prettier," as one of Lambert's friends alongside Kellie Pickler and Hillary Scott of Lady Antebellum.
 Bell Bundy began as the spokesperson for the Selected Chevrolet Dealers of Middle Tennessee in September 2011.
 Bell Bundy released a new single, "That's What Angels Do", in 2012.

-In mid-2013, Bundy signed with Big Machine Records and released the single "Two Step", a duet with Colt Ford.
+In mid-2013, she signed with Big Machine Records and released the single "Two Step", a duet with Colt Ford.
+This song was peaked at number 59 on the US Country Airplay.
+Her third album Another Piece of Me was digitally released in June 2015.